EdwardX29/MusicMeta_DataAnalysis/README.md

 [Audio Findings](https://github.com/EdwardX29/MusicMeta_DataAnalysis/tree/main/Findings/musicalAspects)

 How has musical valence (the measure of happiness) changed between the eras 2000-2010 and 2010-2020?

+I separated this subquestion into explore lyrical valence (how happy lyrics are) and audio valence (how happy a song sounds) because some songs may sound like they have high valence but actually have sad lyrics and vice versa.
+If I only chose to investigate one or the other, it would not fully encompass what makes a song happy or sad.

 ![image](https://user-images.githubusercontent.com/69602889/184507745-3e1761b2-9313-40ef-be80-01cc020444a7.png)
 ![image](https://user-images.githubusercontent.com/69602889/184507754-b3697b83-fb7a-4945-acc7-4ba4bf8ba403.png)

 ### Lyrical Diversity [Findings](https://github.com/EdwardX29/MusicMeta_DataAnalysis/tree/main/Findings/lyricalDensity) [Genius]
 In what ways has the diversity of lyrical content in pop music evolved in the last two decades?

 Lexical density is a way of measuring linguistic complexity and can be calcualted to find the lyrical diversity of songs from the 2000s and the 2010s.
 I chose to use a simplified calculation of lexical density: the ratio of unique words to total words (in both musical decades).
 ![image](https://user-images.githubusercontent.com/69602889/184508821-3f2b30af-4ae3-452a-b8ad-16539ad29160.png)
 ![image](https://user-images.githubusercontent.com/69602889/184507776-df907115-1fa3-42c1-88f6-f7551302d3e0.png)
 ![image](https://user-images.githubusercontent.com/69602889/184508935-d5af9683-eda8-44d1-9a2e-7f17c725f635.png)